garrandall/popular-music-data/tracks/play-my-funk-simple-e.md

 My wranglers in need of a washin
 Got no time to shoot the shit in no fashion
 Pardon my french, i'll kick your ass - me no favor
-Be that behind, i be the vain soothe sayer
+Be that behind, I be the vain soothe sayer
 Step up, bow to my spunk
-Mama moves, i grooves, your lefts be my rights and...
+Mama moves, I grooves, your lefts be my rights and...

-Chorus